SherG/s2/blog/see-think-do-model.md

 ## See Your Brand From Your Prospect's Perspective

-This model is the brainchild of Avinash Kaushik, a Google executive and global thought leader in analytics.
+The See-Think-Do-Care model is the brainchild of Avinash Kaushik, a Google executive, Fortune 500 consultant, and global thought leader in marketing and analytics.

-The audience intent clusters were named See, Think, and Do to encourage you to view your planning through the lens of the customer's perspective.
+The audience intent clusters were named See, Think, Do, and Care to encourage you to view your planning through the lens of the customer's perspective.

 This is a subtle yet profound difference (not the only difference) with other models.